nicolechung/svelte_lunch_and_learn/README.md

 ## Install

-To install all the examples, just run the bash script:
+To install all the examples, just run the script:

 ```
 ./install.sh